Back to Chronicles

 The Core Reframe

 Teams often treat agent improvement like a model shopping problem.
 The operator view is different: the model is the engine, the harness is the control system.
-If control is weak, capability leaks through avoidable failures — early exits, spec drift, loop traps, and wasted budget.
+If control is weak, capability leaks through avoidable failures - early exits, spec drift, loop traps, and wasted budget.
+We learned this firsthand building the Saga assembly line.

 The practical question is not "which model is smartest?"
 It is "what behaviors does the harness reliably enforce under stress?"